-You can find different PHP-frameworks (Symfony, Zend, Phalcon, Laravel etc) and CMSes (Drupal Wordpress, Joomla and other).
+You can find different PHP-frameworks (Symfony, Zend, Phalcon, Laravel etc) and CMSs (Drupal, Wordpress, Joomla and other).
 Some of these projects are supported by big corporations like Facebook or Twitter.
 Why is this important?
 Indeed, if PHP is so bad and weak, why we can see a lot of projects written in PHP?
-Why does it have a lot of different libraries, modules and bundles?
+Why does it have a lot of different libraries, modules, and bundles?
 All of those platforms mean that PHP is quite relevant for serious big projects.

 Let’s sum up the written above together.
 PHP has a healthy ecosystem and trend for improvements.
-It is related to an amount of core-developers or companies that can improve features and resolve issues related to PHP’s core.
-And as a result we’ve got a 7.0 version.
+It is related to a number of core-developers or companies that can improve features and resolve issues related to PHP’s core.
+And as a result, we’ve got a 7.0 version.
 That was a big release: the obsolete things have been removed, new positive core improvements that can make your coding process easier have been added.
-Full list of features you can find here.
+The full list of features you can find here.

 Drupal as a project written in PHP

 The only way to understand how much better the language is now, take a look at any application written in it.